| | | | |

 This bread is still delicious, even the next day from the moist layers of jam.
 It reminds me of a danish pastry.

-Perfect for new or experienced bakers, I have a full Sourdough Time Planning Workbook with 8 templates ready to fill in and a baking journal.
-The 8 templates include 4 different ways to make classic sourdough country breads, 3 time planning worksheets for enriched sourdough bread depending on serving time target, and a blank template.
+Sourdough Time Planning Workbook: Perfect for new or experienced bakers, this workbook includes 8 templates ready to fill in and a baking journal.
+The templates cover 4 different ways to make classic sourdough country breads, 3 time planning worksheets for enriched sourdough bread depending on serving time target, and a blank template.
 The baking journal goes over baker’s percentages and how to take notes on your sourdough bakes.

 Or check out more Christmas recipes here.